rekalogika/rekalogika.dev/docs/file-bundle/03-doctrine-entity.md

 ---
-title: Associating Files with Doctrine Entities
+title: Associating Files to Doctrine Entities
 ---

 This chapter describes how to create a file property in a Doctrine entity that